Log into any social media platform and you’ll see them -- hashtags.

 Content hashtags will expose your brand to new customers in a hurry.

-Don’t hop on the bandwagon without thinking it through.
 Make sure your posts are adding value to the existing conversation.
 Value could mean offering:

 - An fresh take on an issue